6 people found this helpful

-How to clean dog wee on the carpet
+How to stop your dog from peeing on carpet

 - Mix a small amount of detergent (no more than half a teaspoon) with a cup of warm water.

 - Pour the solution into a bottle and spray it all over the offending area.

 - Scrub the area, and then soak up the mixture with kitchen towels until the stain disappears.

 Here’s another option to clean and remove dog urine smell from your carpet or sofa.
 Remember – always test out your method on a small and hopefully discrete area (unless they’ve peed in the middle of the cream rug) to avoid making a bigger mess if the material reacts badly.

 - Blot at the puppy pee with Plenty MAX to soak up as much as you can.